Rick-laboratory/uGolf/README.md

 Its called RAM for a Reason was my answer to this, and allocating Memory within the logical Part of Software is not the way to go if you want a smooth Transition from Procedure to Procedure.<br>
 https://www.embedded.com/how-to-make-c-more-real-time-friendly/ <br>
 An Implementation will follow, because the Code of uGolf consists of alot of Allocations within the Logical Part.
+Translation for the UI will follow too but, its a Minor Concern.

 # Furthermore Implementation Details, subject to change for an improoving experience.